ayushrajani07/G6_/PROVIDER_MODES.md

    - KITE_API_KEY=your_key
    - KITE_API_SECRET=your_secret
    - (If using a refresh/token flow ensure the access token bootstrap logic is satisfied.)
-3. (Optional) Clear any old synthetic state:
+3. (Optional) Clear any stale placeholder state:
-   - Remove or ignore synthetic runtime_status files if present.
+   - Remove or ignore legacy placeholder runtime_status files if present.
 4. Restart the orchestrator script (`scripts/run_orchestrator_loop.py`) so that component bootstrap runs with the restored factory and credentials.

 Diagnosing Current Mode